Jim Rhodes (developer): Controversies and lawsuits

-Rhodes is considered one of Las Vegas' most controversial developers.
-He has been involved in numerous lawsuits, accusing him of fraud, theft, and self-dealing.
-By 2007, approximately 50 lawsuits had been filed against Rhodes over the course of his career.
-Rhodes had lost or settled most of the major cases.
-He has also been the subject of much publicity, variously describing him as successful, impatient, and untrustworthy.
-He said, "I signed up to be a builder and not (to) be popular or unpopular."
+Rhodes is considered one of Las Vegas' most successful and controversial developers.
+He has been the subject of much publicity, variously describing Rhodes as a visionary, but also impatient, and untrustworthy.
+He said, "I just work and try hard, and try to do good work.
+I signed up to be a builder and not (to) be popular or unpopular."
 Rhodes said the criticism came from jealous competitors, as well as business partners who had tried to swindle him out of money.
 In later years, Rhodes avoided business partners, saying, "They don't always have honest intentions, and they are little scammers.
 They lay awake at night trying to figure out how to scam you."
 Rhodes also blamed himself for critical stories, saying he often allowed them to be written, without defending himself or raising concerns about inaccuracies.
-Construction workers have filed various complaints against Rhodes, claiming he failed to pay them, although Rhodes said that such workers are dishonest about the amount of work and the time it actually took.
+Construction workers have filed various complaints against Rhodes claiming he failed to pay them.
+Rhodes said some workers were dishonest about the hours they billed compared to the hours they actually worked.

-In the 1990s, Rhodes' partners in the Palm Gardens project accused him of withholding their share of the profits.
-They also accused him of taking money from the development partnership and diverting the funds to his own companies.
-An arbitrator later ruled in favor of the partners, while concluding that Rhodes had engaged in self-dealing, although Rhodes appealed the case several times.
-In 2006, after 11 years of court battles, the Supreme Court of Nevada ruled that Rhodes had to pay a $2.1 million judgment in the case.
+In 1993 Rhodes partnered with Marshall and Louis Goldman on the Palm Gardens project.
+They later accused him of withholding their share of profits and diverting the funds to his own companies.
+An arbitrator ruled in favor of the partners, while concluding that Rhodes had engaged in self-dealing, although Rhodes appealed the case several times.
+In 2006 the Supreme Court of Nevada ordered Rhodes to pay a $2.1 million judgment in the case.
+Marshall Goldman died during the lengthy litigation.
+Prior to his death he said in 2004, "Personally, I have nothing against Rhodes."

 In 1998, Rhodes was also sued by his partner in the Palm Canyon and Palm Hills projects.
 The partner, Rainbow Development Corporation, alleged that Rhodes became more difficult to access as the projects progressed.
 The lawsuit alleged that Rhodes mismanaged the projects and withheld financial information.
 The company sought to be appointed as the managing member of Palm Canyon or to have the property placed into receivership.
 The suit also sought $10,000 in damages for fraud, breach of contract, and negligent mismanagement.
 Rainbow Development also accused Rhodes of self-dealing.
 His attorney denied the claims and stated that Rainbow Development was frequently kept updated through weekly meetings.
-A judge denied Rainbow Development's request to remove Rhodes Design and Development as managing partner.
-Palm Hills was later placed under the control of a receiver, who blocked Rhodes' attempts to take back control of the project.
+A judge denied Rainbow Development's request to remove Rhodes Design and Development as managing partner in September 1998.
+Two months later, control of Palm Hills was granted to a receiver, who vowed Rhodes would never regain control of the project.
+However, on March 20, 1999, an entity affiliated with Rhodes sought to purchase the assets of a bankruptcy estate which included Palm Hills to which the receiver announced, "I am humiliated."
+Two days later, Rhodes regained control after a receiver court approved the sale for $13.5 million.
 The case was eventually resolved confidentially in 2007.